dejo095/deleter/README.md

 # The Deleter

-Small utility project for helping in removing of node_modules folder and all its contents.
+Small utility project written in python 3.7 for helping in removing of node_modules folder and all its contents.

+- run command "python deleter.py" in your CLI
+- you'll be asked for path, enter full path to your workdir containing all your projects that contain node_modules folders
-Just add root path where your js projects are, and utility will check that location, list all directories, with full paths, that contain node_modules directories, and ask for your confirmation to delete those node_modules directories or not!
+- Utility will run through all the folders and subfolders and list all those which contain node_modules folders and will ask for confirmation to continue removing those node_modules folders
+- after it is done it will ask again for path to search for node_modules folders
+- type quit to exit utility into CLI

 #
-Disclaimer: Use at your own risk ofcourse.
-I am not to be held responsible if any unplanned data losing should occur.
+Disclaimer: Use at your own risk!
+I am not to be held responsible if any unplanned data damage or losing should occur.